Filters

 The passbands for commonly used UBVR filters are shown in the diagram to the right.
 These are known as broad-band filters since the range of wavelengths that each filter allows to pass is rather large.
 Astronomers also make use of intermediate-band and narrow-band filters where the range is smaller.

 Note that the V filter has maximum transmittance at about 530 nm – its central wavelength.
 However, it only allows ~63% of the incident light at that wavelength to pass.
 Broad-band filters are often described in terms of the FWHM (full width at half maximum) which is the wavelength range of the passband at half the maximum transmittance.
-This is about 90 nm for the V filters.
+This is about 90 nm for the V filter.
 For practice in interpreting this diagram, what are the central wavelength, maximum transmittance, and FWHM of the B filter?

 In addition to measuring the brightnesses (apparent magnitudes) of stars through these filters, astronomers are also interested in the difference between filter brightness values.
 These are known as color indices and their values are often indicative of astronomical values.
 For example, this lab will explore using the B-V color index as an indicator of stellar surface temperature.